 I am not a car enthusiast.
 But I have been driving more than a decade now.
 I have driven primarily two cars Wagon R and Honda City.
 I did drive some rented cars in US and UK – most of which I do not remember.
-Except, the one Red Renault that I crashed badly in UK more than 10 years back.
+Except, the one Red Renault that I crashed badly in the UK more than 10 years back.
+And I got a chance to review Tata Vista D90.

 I always wanted a Red Car.
 But after I crashed a red one I read some statistics of the insurance industry.
 Where they said the Red cars are ones that get hit the most.
 And in some places, even the insurance premium for them is higher than other cars.
 These two data points were enough to deter me from buying a red car.
 So I was very happy when I got the Red Tata Vista D90 for 3 days to test drive.
 A wish fulfilled may be for a limited period only.